Example of a very simple Knot DNS configuration.

 After configuring the server, reload the changes:

-The server will generate initial signing keys and sign the zone properly.
-Check the server logs to see whether everything went well.
+Check the server logs (regularly) to see whether everything went well.

 Automatic KSK management

-For automatic KSK management, first configure ZSK management like above, and use additional options in policy section, mostly specifying desired (finite) lifetime for KSK:
+For automatic KSK management, first configure ZSK management as described above, and use submission section along with several options in policy section, specifying the desired (finite) lifetime for KSK and semi-automatic DS submission (see also DNSSEC key states and DNSSEC key rollovers):

 remote: